buahaha/community-creations/README.md

 - [AaronKable / allianceauth-corp-tools](https://github.com/pvyParts/allianceauth-corp-tools) - A minimalistic character/corporation audit, primarily built to underpin allianceauth-secure-groups and other apps.
 - [AaronKable / aa-statistics](https://github.com/pvyParts/aa-statistics) - Periodically gather and update statistics, primarily for use by other modules
 - [AaronKable / allianceauth-blacklist](https://github.com/Solar-Helix-Independent-Transport/allianceauth-blacklist) - Integration with Alliance Auth's State System, creates an maintains a Blacklisted State to ensure no services access is granted to Blacklisted users
+- [AaronKable / Mumble-tagger](https://github.com/pvyParts/allianceauth-mumble-tagger) - This is a simple plugin for Alliance Auth to append a "Tag" too the end of a display name on mumble depending on a users group association.
 - [ppfeufer / aa-esi-status](https://github.com/ppfeufer/aa-esi-status) - App for Alliance Auth to show the current status of ESI and its end points.
 - [ppfeufer / aa-fleetpings](https://github.com/ppfeufer/aa-fleetpings) - App that can format your fleet pings and also ping for you to Discord and Slack.
 - [ppfeufer / aa-sov-timer](https://github.com/ppfeufer/aa-sov-timer) - Sovereignty campaign overview for Alliance Auth.